nicomo/idref/README.md

 ## Covered

-- get authority: retrieves an authority record when you provide an ID for it (PPN).
-Currently covers Persons and Corporations only
+- get authority: currently covers Persons and Orgs only
-- references: get the documents linked to an authority record when you provide an ID for it (PPN)
+- references
+- solr search: defaults to the "all" index if no known index is provided.
+So far only parses Persons (index persname_t) and Orgs (index corpname_t)
-- solr search
+- id2idref
-  - search a Person (index persname_t)
-  - search an Organization (index corpname_t)
+- idref2id: does not use the "subservices" to limit the scope of the returned sources

 ## Not covered

-- biblio: use references instead
+- biblio: use references instead, which provides the same results (records from SUDOC) and more
 - merged
 - merged_inv
-- idref2id
-- id2idref
 - iln2rcr
 - iln2td3